spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/10-required-iam-policies.md

 # Restricting Palette VPC Permissions

 You can choose to have Palette operate in a static or dynamic environment.
 You can configure Palette to perform an AWS cluster creation into an existing VPC.
-The following policy allows Palette operate but restricts its access to the [Principle of Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
+The following policy allows Palette to operate but restricts its access to the [Principle of Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).

 <br />